Bull’s Blood Beet Highlights

-- Flavor: Sweet and earthy with slight beet flavor.
+- Flavor: Sweet and earthy with a slight beet flavor.

 - Nutrients: Vitamins A, B, C, E, and K, calcium, iron, magnesium, potassium, and zinc.

 Bull’s Blood Beet microgreens have deep burgundy to green leaves with stunning red stems.
-Because of the stunning color and flavor, Bull’s Blood Beets are a staple microgreen.
+Because of the gorgeous color and flavor, Bull’s Blood Beets are a staple microgreen.

-The tender microgreens, with their deep red shoots topped with lovely leaves, are excellent in a salad because of their contrast in color and bitterness in flavor to other greens.
+With their dark red shoots topped with lovely leaves, the tender microgreens are excellent in a salad because of their contrast in color and bitterness in flavor to other greens.

-The earthy mild beet flavor is also useful in eggs or soups.
+The earthy mild beet flavor is tasty in egg dishes or soups.

 Some growers soak beet microgreen seed for 24-hours before sowing it.
 However, my test shows soaking does not improve germination, growth rate, or yield.
 Read soaking beet microgreen seeds by following this link.

-Beets are another microgreen where a seed heat mat helps with germination and growth.
+Beets are another microgreen where a seed heat mat helps germination and growth.

-Average days to harvest is 15-days give or take a couple.
+The average days to harvest are 15-days, give or take a couple.
 Harvest when first true leaves open and develop at the height of 2- to 3-inches.